TheThingsIndustries/lorawan-stack-docs/doc/content/devices/generate-qr-code/_index.md

 If you scan the generated identification QR code, you will see that it stores the information in the following format: `LW:<schema-id>:<join-eui>:<dev-eui>:<profile-id>`.

-The SchemaID value will be `D0` as it is the only device schema version described by the [LoRaWAN Device Identification QR Codes for Automated Onboarding Technical Recommendation (TR005)](https://lora-alliance.org/wp-content/uploads/2020/11/TR005_LoRaWAN_Device_Identification_QR_Codes.pdf).
+The SchemaID value will be `D0` as it is the only device schema version described by the [LoRaWAN® Device Identification QR Codes for Automated Onboarding Technical Recommendation (TR005)](https://lora-alliance.org/wp-content/uploads/2020/11/TR005_LoRaWAN_Device_Identification_QR_Codes.pdf).

 The ProfileID encodes a VendorID, assigned by the LoRa Alliance prior to commercial production of a device, and a VendorProfileID, assigned by the device manufacturer for commercial products.
 Read more in the [TR005 document](https://lora-alliance.org/wp-content/uploads/2020/11/TR005_LoRaWAN_Device_Identification_QR_Codes.pdf).